aoterodelaroza/critic2/README.md

   versions of ifort but occasional errors still occur when loading and unloading very many crystal structures in sequence.
 For ifort 17.0.1, the trispline interpolation in grids does not work.
-* Portland Group Fortran compiler (pgfortran), vresion 17.3.
+* Portland Group Fortran compiler (pgfortran), version 17.3.
 There are two important compiler problems: i) passing subroutines and functions whose interface includes multidimensional arrays as arguments or function results does not work, and ii) internal